YC0101/4156FinalProject/README.md

 ## Running a Cloud-based Instance

 This service is also deployed to the cloud leveraging the Google Cloud Platform (GCP).
-You can conveniently access our service without the need for a local setup through https://ase-team.ue.r.appspot.com/.
+You can conveniently access our service without the need for a local setup through https://ase-team.ue.r.appspot.com/!
 A welcome message will be displayed upon accessing the URL if the cloud service is functioning correctly.
-When using Postman for testing, direct your requests to the following format `https://ase-team.ue.r.appspot.com/endpoint?arg=value`
+When using Postman for testing, direct your requests to the following format `https://ase-team.ue.r.appspot.com/endpoint?arg=value`.
+This configuration enables you to fully utilize our service.

 Welcome to test and try the functionalities!